getchefkiss/chef-kiss/README.md

 ```

 ## Chapters
-We use chapters to describe each major version.
+Chapters describe each major version.
 Chapters come with main features and a name.

 |**Name**       |**Main Features**                           |**Released**|
 |---------------|--------------------------------------------|------------|